graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 # Who here has _worked_ with Hive Gateway?

 <!--
+- Who here has worked with Hive Gateway?
+Can I see a raise of hands?
-- Great!
-That gives me a good sense of experience levels in the room
+- That gives me a good sense of experience levels in the room
 - Whether you're new to Hive Gateway or have been using it, today will be valuable
 - We're going to build something pretty impressive together -->